ArunRamachandran/github-explore/README.md

 The application is coded in React-Redux combination.

 Webpack is utilised as a build tool with a customised configuration to get the best end result.
-The final build is also splitter into different chunks with Webpack.
+The final build is also split into multiple chunks with Webpack.
 Development and production configurations are utilised for dev and prod environments.

 The React code is classified into smart and dumb components & the project folder structure is self-explanatory to find and read code.